Boeing indefinitely extends production shutdown at Washington state plants due to coronavirus

 The company said its decision was based on its “continuing focus on the health and safety of its employees, current assessment of the spread of COVID-19 in the state, the reliability of the supply chain, and additional recommendations from government health authorities.”

 The company is paying employees their regular salaries only through Wednesday, the two-week mark of the shutdown, a Boeing spokesman said.
-From then on, furloughed production workers can use paid time off — either vacation or sick leave.
+From then on, employees not working can use paid time off — either vacation or sick leave.

 According to state Employment Security guidelines, employees should also be eligible for unemployment benefits.
-A fact sheet on the agency’s website states that when a company shuts down “due to a business slowdown” or “due to a quarantine,” its employees are eligible for unemployment insurance.
+A fact sheet on the agency’s website states when a company shuts down “due to a business slowdown” or “due to a quarantine,” its employees are eligible for unemployment insurance.

 “The health and safety of our employees, their families and our communities is our shared priority,” said Boeing Commercial Airplanes CEO Stan Deal.
 “We will take this time to continue to listen to our incredible team, and assess applicable government direction, the spread of the coronavirus in the community, and the reliability of our suppliers to ensure we are ready for a safe and orderly return to operations.”

-Boeing said that the volunteers who have continued working to support essential site and services work should continue to report to their assigned shifts and that employees in the Puget Sound area and at Moses Lake who can work from home should continue to do so.
+Boeing said the volunteers who have continued working to support essential site and services work should continue to report to their assigned shifts and that employees in the Puget Sound area and at Moses Lake who can work from home should continue to do so.

 Growing number of infections

-Boeing figures released internally Saturday show that at end of day Friday, the company had 133 confirmed cases among employees worldwide, up from 118 a day earlier and from 73 one week earlier.
+Boeing figures released internally Saturday show at end of day Friday, the company had 133 confirmed cases among employees worldwide, up from 118 a day earlier and from 73 one week earlier.

 Of that total, 95 employees are in Washington state, up from 54 a week earlier.

-This data also shows that in the first three days of April, 34 new COVID-19 cases were reported among Boeing’s workforce.
-Though local production was shut down and workers sent home on March 25, Washington state employees accounted for 21 of those new cases.
+This data also shows in the first three days of April, 34 new COVID-19 cases were reported among Boeing’s workforce.
+Though local production was shut down and workers sent home March 25, Washington state employees accounted for 21 of those new cases.

 According to Boeing’s breakdown of those new cases, 14 of those work at the Everett widebody jet plant.
 Based on contact tracing interviews with the employees after they reported a positive test, the company said it believes only six were infectious while working inside the plant, while eight others “were not in the workplace when they were infectious.”